-

 GreenWar!

 One of my bachelor graduation projects in 2009 was a satirical design hoax about a ‘sustainable’ military-industrial R&D firm, intended as a critique of the pervasive greenwashing in the design world.
 Developed in collaboration with Mathieu Grosche and Shabnam Zeraati, the project was featured in TAZ, Bauerfeind, Ignite, Resilience and Pandemic.
-Wars have always caused Read more
+Wars have always caused major destruction and loss.
+But they have many positive externalities as well.
+We would not have tin cans if Napoleon had not urged his engineers to invent a way to conserve food.
+We would not have computers, if the Germans had not wanted to conquer… Read more

 -